At Estero Country Club, we take great pride in providing our members with the best service and amenities across the board.

 The overall number of golf and country clubs throughout the country is declining

 The best (and most popular) […]

 Estero Country Club felt little to no impact from Tropical Storm Gordon.
 Other than ruining anyone’s outdoor barbeque plans the storm was mostly uneventful.
 We only received a total of an inch of rain and our new trees made it through unscathed.
-Grass growing continues to be the name of the game for the golf […]
+Grass growing continues to be the name of the game for […]

 Through the first three weeks of August, we have recorded 7.5” of rain here at Estero Country Club.
 As the overall water table in Southwest Florida continues to rise, the golf course is beginning to get saturated.
-This is good news on the holes that we are still trying to grow grass on, however, it […]
+This is good news on the holes that we are still trying to grow grass on, […]

 Our goal to have the golf course construction completed and all grass planted by July 31st has been achieved!

 Sprigging crews installed the last of the Latitude 36 rough sprigs around the practice area on Tuesday morning.
 This is a big accomplishment and was necessary to keep the overall project on schedule.
 Although the entire course […]

 The front 9 is coming together and we are on track to meet our grassing goals for the remaining holes.
 This past month has been a challenge as we are trying to grow grass, begin cultural practices on the back while also preparing the front 9 for grassing.
 By the end of the month we […]